NoneGG/aredis/docs/source/index.rst

     Since asyncio is stabilize from Python 3.5, i think it may be better to use the new release of asyncio.

+.. note:: pypy

+    For now, uvloop is not supported by pypy, and you can only use it with cpython & hiredis to accelerate your code. pypy 3.5-v5.8.0 is tesed and with it code can run twice faster than before.

 The Usage Guide
 ---------------